githubEdit

 1. Stop the current Charon and validator client instances:

-1. Back up and remove the existing .charon directory, then move the output directory to .charon:
+1. Back up and remove the existing .charon directory, then move the distributed_validator directory to .charon:

-1. Restart the Charon and validator client instances:
+1. Restart the Charon and validator client instances once at least two epochs of downtime have passed:

 For the Old Operator Being Replaced